 A study conducted in the year 2003 proves the effectiveness of honey, beeswax and olive oil combination.
 This mixture when applied topically resulted in a great improvement among the people with psoriasis and dermatitis.

 Beeswax soothes and calms the skin.
-It acts as a barrier against the environmental pollutants.
+It acts as a barrier against environmental pollutants.

-When you apply it on the face it is extremely important to remove it or the product containing the beeswax to let your skin breath.
+When you apply it to the face it is extremely important to remove it or the product containing the beeswax to let your skin breathe.

-Beeswax doesn’t dissolve in the water.
-So, use a cleanser which is made from oil to remove it from the skin.
+It doesn’t dissolve in the water.
+So, use a cleanser that is made from oil to remove it from the skin.

-The little trace of antibacterial and Vitamin A in Beeswax leads to moisturize hair.
+The little trace of antibacterial and Vitamin A in it leads to moisturizing hair.

-The people, who find it difficult to keep their hairs smooth and managing flyaway strands, use beeswax to keep their hair styles unaffected.
+The people, who find it difficult to keep their hairs smooth and manage flyaway strands, use it to keep their hairstyles unaffected.

-Instead of cutting of split ends, you can use it to seal strand as the beeswax is the best way to hide the split ends.
+Instead of cutting split ends, you can use it to seal strands as beeswax is the best way to hide the split ends.

-Choose a baby rash cream which includes Beeswax as it not only soothes the rash but also protects the baby’s skin.
+Choose a baby rash cream that includes Beeswax as it not only soothes the rash but also protects the baby’s skin.

-Beeswax is widely used as a popular ingredient in cosmetics, aromatic candles, lip balm and lotions since the ancient time.
-So, purchase the beeswax product to enjoy its natural benefits!
+Beeswax is widely used as a popular ingredient in cosmetics, aromatic candles, lip balm and lotions since ancient times.
+So, purchase this natural product to enjoy its natural benefits!